gramener/gramex-guide/cache/README.md

       pattern: /$YAMLURL/(bower_components/.*|assets/.*)    # Map all static files
       handler: FileHandler
       kwargs:
         path: $YAMLPATH/                              # from under this directory
         headers:
-          Cache-Control: public, max-age=315360000  # Cache for 10 years on the browser
+          Cache-Control: "public, max-age=315360000"  # Cache for 10 years on the browser
       cache: true                                     # Also cache on the server

 To force a refresh, append `?v=xx` where `xx` is a new number.
 (The use of `?v=` is arbitrary.
 You can use any query parameter instead of `v`.)